-Dan Pepicelli is in his fourth year with the Tiger program as the pitching coach and first as the associate head coach.
+Dan Pepicelli is in his fifth year with the Tiger program as the pitching coach and second as the associate head coach.
 Pepicelli (pronounced peh-pih-SEH-lee) spent nine seasons (2001-09) as the head coach at Saint John Fisher College in Rochester, NY.

 In his first year at Clemson in 2010, Pepicelli molded the young pitching staff into a consistent group that was a big reason the Tigers reached the College World Series.
 He became Clemson's first pitching coach in history to lead a staff to Omaha in his first year in the program.

 In 2010, Pepicelli coached Casey Harman, who had an 8-4 record and 3.86 ERA in 121.0 innings pitched over 19 starts.
 He had a 2.73 ERA and 27 strikeouts against four walks in 29.2 innings pitched in the 2010 NCAA Tournament.
 Pepicelli also developed Alex Frederick, who was seldomly used in 2009, to become Clemson's top reliever in the 2010 NCAA Tournament.
 Frederick had a save in both of the Tigers' wins in Omaha.

 The 2011 Tiger pitching staff had a 3.32 ERA and .239 opponents' batting average.
 Clemson also had a 2.66 strikeout-to-walk ratio, the third-best mark in school history.
 During one stretch of the season, Tiger hurlers combined to pitch 37.0 innings in a row without allowing an earned run.
 Pepicelli molded righthander Justin Sarratt into one of the ACC's best pitchers as a fifth-year player, as he had a 7-2 record and 2.57 ERA along with 65 strikeouts against only 14 walks on the season.